Terran Stellar Navy 42nd Space Fleet

 Phase III - Movement to Home Stations

 Mobilization is the act of assembling forces for active duty.
-Crews across Canada and Europe are assembling in their home town or city and have begun active duty.
+Crews across Canada, USA, Middle East, United Kingdom and Europe are assembling in their crews and have begun active duty.

 There's a lot of information in this correspondence, we hope you'll take time to read this.
 Be sure to ask questions in the lobby channel through Discord, the group's collective knowledge will be available to anyone.

 Instructions for Sunday, June 7th, 2020 at 19:00Z | duration: 3 hours.

 Be sure to double check the start time for your local time zones.

 Welcome new players and veterans, this marks the fourth fleet wide game of 2020.
 We are glad to see everyone who registered and confirmed their ship and crew's participation, here are the eight ships that will be ordered to deploy for our training and missions in real time.
 One will remain in docked at the ready in the event we have more people who turn up.

 Command Station located at Deep Space One [CIC]

 We at TSN Command wishes everyone a great game day in your respective communities.
 I hope you are all excited to play, while remaining inclusive, and keeping the space safe for current and new players.
 Let's physically distance ourselves, but not socially for these online fleet games.